seesmof/Twitch-Chatbot-CLI/README.md

 ]
 ```

 You can add as many channels as you want.
+Also make sure that there is no `#` sign in square brackets before the name of your channel.
+In Python, it denotes a comment, so all lines with this sign in front will be ignored by the program.

 5. Run the bot using the following command: